LiorKogan/V1/README.md

 The term _property graph_ was popularized by [Rodriguez](https://markorodriguez.com/) and Neubauer (see the first two links above), though other terms were used for similar data models.
 [Tsai and Fu's](https://ieeexplore.ieee.org/document/4310127) _attributed relational graph_ is a directed multigraph where both nodes and edges have labels, and each label defines a set of numerical or logical attributes.
 [Shaw et al.](https://ieeexplore.ieee.org/abstract/document/7953521) used the term _Heterogeneous graph_ for the same construct.
 [Gallagher](http://www.aaai.org/Papers/Symposia/Fall/2006/FS-06-02/FS06-02-007.pdf) used the term _data graph_ to refer to graphs where vertices and/or edges may be typed and/or attributed.
 [Singh et al.](http://ieeexplore.ieee.org/abstract/document/4272051/) used the term _M*3_ (multi-modal, multi-relational, multifeatured) _network_ to refer to graphs with multiple entity-types, multiple relationship-types, and multiple descriptive features for nodes and edges.
 [Krause et al.](https://link.springer.com/chapter/10.1007/978-3-319-40530-8_10)  used the term _typed graph_ to refer to graphs with typed nodes, typed edges, and typed node properties.

-Though most suggested property graph definitions have much in common, to date, there is neither a de jure nor a de facto standard definition.
-Property graph definitions may vary in many aspects, including:

 Various extensions were proposed, including support of schema-level and data-level _metaproperties_ (properties of properties - e.g., units of measure, accuracy, and reliability).

 ## The Property Graph Schema